Solon-Archon/BFP/README.md

 &nbsp;

-Finally after the signalling period occurs all miners switch to signalling the winner of the vote, and the lock in period occurs.
-The lock in period allows time for the participants of the network to update their software (if necessary).
-After the lock in period 100% of the miners fork the network at a specific block number/time.
+After the signalling period occurs, all miners switch to signalling the winner of the vote, and the lock-in period starts.
+The lock-in period allows time for the participants of the network to update their software (if necessary).
+After the lock-in period 100% of the miners fork the network at a specific block number/timestamp.

-In this way, miners and developers have a gentlemen's agreement with each other and the network that; if a proposal receives the required support over the signalling period, then all miners will switch to support that proposal.
+In this way, miners and developers have a gentlemen's agreement with each other, and the network that; if a proposal receives the required support over the signalling period, then all miners will switch to support that proposal.
 This allows the network to remain in consensus while also allowing different solutions to compete.

 &nbsp;
 &nbsp;